-When an insurer disregards a homeowner’s insurance coverage for water damage, the prospect of a protracted insurance claims dispute can be a daunting proposition.
+When an insurer disregards a homeowner’s insurance claim for water damage, the prospect of a protracted insurance claims dispute can be a daunting proposition.
 An insured typically has a duty to take reasonable steps to mitigate further damage until repairs have been undertaken.
 Execution of an assignment of benefits by the homeowner in favor of a water mitigation company can provide a fast option for remediation of water damage with no out-of-pocket costs.
 However, insurance companies would prefer to take on individual homeowners than water mitigation contractors, so they routinely challenge contracts for assignment of benefits.

 In the recent case of Bioscience West, Inc. v.
 Gulfstream Property and Casualty Insurance Company, the Florida 2nd DCA ruled in favor of a homeowner’s right to assign post-loss benefits under an insurance policy.
 The insurance carrier filed for summary judgment based on a provision in the policy that prohibited a homeowner from assigning the policy without prior consent from the insurance company.
 While the trial court ruled in favor of the insurer based on impermissible assignment of the policy to the water mitigation contractor, the 2nd DCA disagreed.